Kieran McGeeney: Managerial career

 McGeeney managed the Kildare senior football team from 2007 until 2013.
 He was appointed shortly after retiring as an inter-county player.

 He led the county to a Leinster final appearance in 2009.
 The team also reached the 2010 All-Ireland SFC semi-final in 2010, losing narrowly to Down.
 In 2013, McGeeney managed the Kildare under-21 team to the Leinster Under-21 Football Championship title.

 He was axed after losing a ballot by county delegates by one vote, 29 to 28 in September 2013.

 In October 2013, McGeeney joined the management team of the Armagh senior football team under Paul Grimley.

 In November 2013, it was announced that McGeeney would be involved with the Tipperary hurling team for 2014 as a member of the back room team.

 McGeeney took over from Paul Grimley as manager of his native Armagh in 2015.

 By 2023, he had become the longest serving inter-county manager after Colm Collins stepped down as Clare manager when his team exited the championship in June.

 In 2024, McGeeney managed Armagh to their second ever All-Ireland Championship victory making him both an All-Ireland winning captain and manager.

+In 2026, Kieran finally overcame the county's 19 year wait of accomplishing Ulster glory after beating Monaghan in the 2026 Ulster Senior Football Championship Final to claim the Anglo Celt cup.
+Armagh's last Anglo Celt cup win was 2008.